EU lawmakers freeze plan to cap food for fuel

 "This is bad news for industry and investors who need clarity," Kare Riis Nielsen, director of European affairs at Danish firm Novozymes, said in a statement.

-"Ongoing regulatory uncertainty is jeopardizing all the parallel EU efforts to attract much needed investments in innovative renewable energy technologies, including in advanced biofuels."
+"Ongoing regulatory uncertainty is jeopardising all the parallel EU efforts to attract much needed investments in innovative renewable energy technologies, including in advanced biofuels."

 Novozymes makes enzymes used in creating advanced biofuels, which do not pose the problems of the first generation, but have so far failed to attract enough investment.